amperity/amperity-docs/amperity_datagrid/source/destination_tiktok_ads.rst

 #.
 Open the Amperity **Destinations** page in a new browser tab.

    Review the configuration for the destination and data template that is associated with this workflow.
 #.
-Open |ext_tiktok_ads_business_center| and verify that the advertising account exists, is approved, and has a valid advertiser account ID.
+Open `TikTok Business Center <https://business.tiktok.com/>`__ |ext_link| and verify that the advertising account exists, is approved, and has a valid advertiser account ID.
 #.
 Update the configuration for Amperity to match the correct advertiser account ID.
 #.
 Return to the workflow action, and then click **Resolve** to retry this workflow.